We need your help in identifying the heroes and leaders that should be honored at the next Honor Awards event.

 TERMS AND CONDITIONS

-You DO NOT need to be a member of the NG9-1-1 Institute to nominate, self-nominate, or to receive an award.
+You do not need to be a member of the NG9-1-1 Institute to nominate, self-nominate, or to receive an award.
 No registration fees / no costs to nominate / no costs to receive an award.
 Awardees do not need to attend the Honor Awards to receive their award.
 All decisions related to the determination and/or acceptance of a nominee and/or the final determination of an award are solely and exclusively those of the Board of Directors of the NG9-1-1 Institute, and all such decisions are final and unappealable.
 The Nomination and/or Award have no cash value.
 Nominees and Awardees are subject to all the terms and conditions of attendance at an NG9-1-1 Institute Event as outlined on www.ng911institute.org.
 Terms and Conditions may be modified at any time without prior notice.